Resident Guides & FAQ

 Late Fee Policy

-If your rent is received one or more days late you will be charged the late fee as set forth in the rental agreement.
+If your rent is not timely you will be charged the late fee as set forth in the rental agreement.
 Your rental agreement states that rent, late charges, and other legitimate charges will be posted to the resident account.
 Payments received are applied to the oldest outstanding charge first.
 If there is an outstanding charge on your account when your rent is due, payments will be applied toward the outstanding charges first and then toward the current rent charge.
 If the payment is not sufficient to cover past due charges as well as the current rent charge, your current rent will be short.
 If the rent is short you will incur a late charge.
 To avoid late charges be sure to pay all rent timely and any charges posted on your account by the time your current rent is due.

 Gas and Electric Service